 Section I. Religious Demography

-The U.S. government estimates the total population at 8.7 million (midyear 2020 estimate).
-According to the country’s Central Bureau of Statistics (CBS) classification system, approximately 75 percent of the population is Jewish, 18 percent Muslim, 2 percent Christian, and 1.6 percent Druze.
-The remaining 4 percent consists of those the CBS classifies as “other.”
-This includes those who identify as Jewish but do not satisfy the Orthodox Jewish definition of “Jewish” the government uses for civil procedures, such as many immigrants from the former Soviet Union.
-There are also relatively small communities of Samaritans, Karaite Jews, Seventh-day Adventists, Messianic Jews, Jehovah’s Witnesses, and members of the Baha’i Faith.
-The majority of non-Jewish citizens are of Arab origin.
-This includes approximately 77 percent of the country’s 180,000 Christians, according to the CBS as of December.
-Non-Arab Christians are mainly those who emigrated from the former Soviet Union in the 1990s as descendants of Jews or alongside Jewish family members and their descendants.
+The U.S. government estimates the total population at 8.8 million (midyear 2021).
+According to the country’s Central Bureau of Statistics (CBS) classification system (2020 data), approximately 73 percent of the population is Jewish, 18 percent Muslim, 2 percent Christian, and 1.6 percent Druze.
+The remaining 5 percent consists of those the CBS classifies as “other.”
+This includes those who identify as Jewish but do not satisfy the Orthodox Jewish definition of “Jewish” that the government uses for civil procedures, such as many immigrants from the former Soviet Union.
+There are also relatively small communities of Samaritans, Karaite Jews, Messianic Jews, Seventh-day Adventists, Jehovah’s Witnesses, and members of the Baha’i Faith.
+The majority of non-Jewish citizens are of Arab/Palestinian origin.
+This includes approximately 77 percent of the country’s 182,000 Christians, according to the CBS as of December.
+Non-Arab/Palestinian Christians are mainly those who emigrated from the former Soviet Union in the 1990s as descendants of Jews or alongside Jewish family members and their descendants.

-According to the annual religion and state poll conducted by religious freedom NGO Hiddush, 60 percent of Jewish citizens do not affiliate with any religious group, 17 percent are “Zionist Orthodox,” 12 percent “ultra-Orthodox” (including 2 percent “Zionist ultra-Orthodox”), 7 percent “Reform,” and 4 percent “Conservative.”
+According to the annual religion and state poll conducted by religious freedom NGO Hiddush, 57 percent of Jewish citizens do not affiliate with any religious group, 19 percent are “Zionist Orthodox,” 11 percent “ultra-Orthodox,” 6 percent “Reform,” 5 percent “Conservative,” and 2 percent “National Orthodox.”

-Muslim, Druze, and Christian communities are located throughout the country.
-For example, in the Galilee region, some communities are homogenous, while others feature a mix of these groups.
-There are also dozens of Muslim-majority communities in the Negev.
+The Arab/Palestinian Muslim, Druze, and Christian communities are located throughout the country.
+In the Galilee region, some communities are homogenous, while others feature a mix of these groups.
+There are dozens of Muslim-majority communities in the Negev.
 In addition to an Alawite community in Ghajar, there are several Druze communities in the Golan Heights.

 Section II.
 Status of Government Respect for Religious Freedom

 The law recognizes only Judaism, Christianity, Islam, the Druze faith, and the Baha’i Faith.
 Christian religious communities recognized according to the adopted Ottoman millet (court) system include Eastern Orthodox, Latin (Roman Catholic), Gregorian-Armenian, Armenian Catholic, Syrian Catholic, Chaldean (Chaldean Uniate Catholic), Greek Catholic Melkite, Maronite, Syrian Orthodox, and Evangelical Episcopal.
 The Anglican and Baha’i communities are recognized through a British Mandate-era law adopted by the government.
-The government does not recognize other religious communities, including major Protestant denominations with a presence in the country, as distinct ethnoreligious communities.
-There are two legal pathways to formal recognition, according to laws adopted from the British Mandate period: by petitioning either the Prime Minister’s Office, according to the Order in Council, or the Ministry of Interior (MOI).
+The government does not recognize other religious communities, including major Protestant denominations with a presence in the country, as distinct religious communities.
+The two legal pathways to formal recognition, according to laws adopted from the British Mandate period, include petitioning either the Prime Minister’s Office or the MOI.
 Groups may appeal rejected applications to the Supreme Court.

 Recognized religious communities are exempt from taxation of places of worship and may have separate courts to apply their religion’s personal status laws.
 Municipalities may levy property taxes on religious properties not used for prayer, such as schools, monasteries, pilgrim hostels, and soup kitchens.

 Legislation establishes religious councils for Jewish communities and for the Druze.
 The Ministry of Religious Services (MRS) has jurisdiction over the country’s 133 Jewish religious councils that oversee the provision of religious services for Jewish communities.
 The government finances approximately 40 percent of the religious councils’ budgets, and local municipalities fund the remainder.
 The MOI Department of Non-Jewish Affairs has jurisdiction over religious matters concerning non-Jewish groups and oversees the religious council for the Druze.
 The Department of Non-Jewish Affairs annually convenes an interreligious council of all recognized religions, including Judaism, which serves as a discussion forum for recognized religious communities.
-The council did not meet in 2020 due to the COVID-19 pandemic; the last meeting took place in 2019, and it is planned to convene again in 2022.
+The council did not meet in 2021 and 2020 due to the COVID-19 pandemic; the last meeting took place in 2019, and it is planned to convene again in 2022.